huebn090/camera-trap-data-pipeline/docs/pre_processing.md

 WARNING: be careful in using the correct datetime format for the columns 'datetime_current' and 'datetime_new' (YYYY-MM-DD HH:MM:SS) when specifying timechanges.
 Opening the file in Excel may change this format.

+# If you need to open a CSV file in Excel without changing the date-time stamps, here's how to do it:

+Open a new Excel sheet, select the Data tab, then click 'From Text' in the Get External Data group.
+Browse to the CSV file and select 'Import'.
+In step 1 of the Import Wizard choose 'Delimited' as the original data type.
+Click 'Next'.
+In step 2 of the Import Wizard choose Comma as the delimiter (deselect the Tab check box) and click 'Next'.
+In step 3 of the Import Wizard, you tell Excel not to change your formats.
+With the first column in the Data Preview selected, scroll across to the last column and select it while holding the SHIFT key (all columns should now be selected).
+Then select 'Text' as the Column Data Format and click 'Finish'.
+Click OK to insert the data into cell A1.

+Do NOT use find and replace or the date-time stamp will be incorrect--type all corrections. #

 5. The following options allow for selecting images for actions:

 column(s) to specify | meaning